Walter Carncross

-Sir Walter Charles Frederick Carncross (23 April 1855 – 30 June 1940) was a New Zealand politician of the Liberal Party.
+Sir Walter Charles Frederick Carncross (c.
+1855 – 30 June 1940) was a New Zealand politician of the Liberal Party.

 Biography

 Early life

 Carncross was born in Bendigo, Victoria, in 1855 (or 1853).
 He came to Dunedin with his parents when he was seven years old.
 Carncross married Mary, a daughter of R. Johnston in 1883.
 He was to become a newspaper proprietor by trade, owning both the Taieri Advocate & Eltham Argus.